BravishkaSkytano/drafts/_books/test-my-fire/index.md

-# Test My Fire
+---
+title: "Test My Fire"
+start: 2020
+img: "/assets/img/tmf.png"
+---
 > I started writing this and *Kidnapped and Afraid* on the same day.
 They are very similiar in genre, however, this one is more of a mystery than a thriller.

 (Her)